ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" static create(options?: IConditionalJsonRuleOptions): Result<ConditionalJsonEditorRule>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonValue"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" editProperty(key: string, value: JsonValue, state: JsonEditorState): DetailedResult<JsonObject, JsonPropertyEditFailureReason>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" finalizeProperties(finalized: JsonObject[], __state: JsonEditorState): DetailedResult<JsonObject[], JsonEditFailureReason>;
+    finalizeProperties(finalized: JsonObject[], __state: JsonEditorState): DetailedResult<JsonObject[], JsonEditFailureReason>;
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" protected _options?: IConditionalJsonRuleOptions;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonValue"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" protected _tryParseCondition(key: string, state: JsonEditorState): DetailedResult<IConditionalJsonKeyResult, JsonPropertyEditFailureReason>;
 }